hippolascage/hippolascage.github.io/_posts/2019-01-30-communicating-organisational-change.md

 ## Conclusion

 Change is scary.
-How organisations **communicate** change can have a significant impact on the way their people experience the change.
-Having applied the 4W + H method, considered the audience and the messenger, we can be confident we have made a sincere effort to foreshadow upcoming changes.
+How we communicate change _has_ a significant impact on the way our people experience change.
+If we apply the 4W + H method, consider the audience and the messenger, we can be confident we have made a sincere effort to foreshadow the upcoming change.